joshuareecet/BookStore/README.md

 # BookStore

 BookStore is a book tracking application with google books integration.
+Currently postponed for future integration into BookSummariser.

 ## Key Planned Features
 - **Google Books Integration**